Meditect/blockchain_go/README.md

 - ./miner.sh localhost 2999

-### 3. Start client one and create two labels.
+### 3. Start client one and create two serial numbers.
 In a new window, type:

 - ./wallet.sh localhost 3001